 Key Considerations for Hammock Tents

 Buying a complete hammock shelter system is a quick way to try hammock camping and backpacking to see if it’s right for you.
 The nice thing about all of the kits listed here is that they include everything you need to sleep in a hammock, soup to nuts, without having to acquire additional components.
 That can be a tricky process when you’re new to hammocking and you can end up buying some incompatible gear.

 Backpacking vs Camping Hammock Tent Systems

-Hammock system designed for backpacking are usually lighter weight than those designed for base camping or car camping.
-The features and functions are largely the same, but lighter weight fabrics are used for backpacking hammock systems and they tend to be somewhat more expensive.
+Hammock systems designed for backpacking are usually lighter weight than those designed for base camping or car camping.
+The features and functions are largely the same, but lighter-weight fabrics are used for backpacking hammock systems and they tend to be somewhat more expensive.